qasimwarraich/cli-tutor-paper/thesis/notes.md

 ## Random notes

 - Search engines can also be considered CLIs
+- chat apps and search engines use cli like interaction things like slashes and @article{norman2007breakthrough,

-- Elements of CLIs are often found in GUIs and websites.
+-donehaskell of CLIs are often found in GUIs and websites.
 Like / to search
 - Motivate the usage of CLIs.
 Uncovered features, batch processing, larger datasets, limited resources, ease of remote work.
 - Asynchronous learnings, Computer based learning (linear learning).